ahrebel/rhesustracking/README.md

 ### Analyzing Videos

-Once the eye detection function is updated and calibration is complete, analyze your videos:
+Once the updated eye detection function is integrated and calibration is complete, you can analyze your videos.

 1. **Run Analysis Script:**
    Execute: